MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/realtime-agents-analytics.md

 :::image type="content" source="media/realtime-agent-detailed-view.png" alt-text="Drill down to agent details":::

-For details on metrics in the Agent list table and the Agent Details page, go to Omnichannel analytics metrics.
+For details on metrics in the **Agent list** table and the **Agent Details** page, go to Omnichannel analytics metrics.

-You can further drill through **Conversations** on the Agent details page, to keep track of how a conversation progressed and the customer sentiment that associated with it.
+You can further drill through **Conversations** on the Agent details page to keep track of how a conversation progressed and the customer sentiment that associated with it.
 Through **Agent presence history**, you can view the agent presence in real time.

 ### See also